AGS Consulting & Training, BSB41515 - Certificate IV in Project Management Practice

 The course covers the ten functions of the Project Management Body of Knowledge:

-The course addresses project management principles, techniques and tools, hard (science) and soft (art) aspects, using a step-by-step ''methodology'' to lead teams and deliver successful projects.
+The course addresses project management principles, techniques and tools, methodologies, hard (science) and soft (art) aspects, using a step-by-step ''methodology'' to lead teams and deliver successful projects.
 Courseware includes definitions, checklists, examples and templates.
 Participants apply project management tools and techniques to current or planned projects.

 The BSB41515 - Certificate IV in Project Management Practice course is based upon / consistent with: